 Acknowledge the emotional costs and be supportive

 - Being the target of online hate speech can be distressing and painful.

 - Let young people know you’re aware of the emotional impacts and be willing to listen to how this exposure impacts them.

 - You can teach young people critical thinking skills.
 Ask them to consider the ways in which media are created by people, and therefore represent those people’s values and perspectives.

 - Show young people how to verify sources.
 Many online hate websites go to great lengths to make their sites/pages look legitimate.

 - Encourage the kids in your life to report hate speech when they encounter it online.
 This can be done by reporting the content to the site administrator or Internet provider.

 - Getting support after experiencing hate is important.
 Making a report is one way to get support.
-You can report hate speech, hate crimes or threats of violence the following ways: anonymously through Opens in a new tabCrime Stoppers, by filing a human rights complaint (you can ask about internal policies at school or work or learn more through the Opens in a new tabCanadian Human Rights Commission) or contacting the police.
+You can report hate speech, hate crimes or threats of violence the following ways: anonymously through Crime Stoppers, by filing a human rights complaint (you can ask about internal policies at school or work or learn more through the Canadian Human Rights Commission) or contacting the emergency services in your area.

 - Witnessing hate speech can be upsetting.
 Encourage the young people in your life to reach out to you, or a resource like Kids Help Phone, when they feel uncomfortable with anything they’ve seen online.